-High school diploma, a recognized equivalency diploma or passing an ability-to-benefit (ATB) test, qualification question naire and personal interview with Admissions.
+High school diploma, a recognized equivalency diploma, qualification questionnaire and personal interview with Admissions.

 Veterinary Assistants play an important role as a member of the veterinary healthcare team that aids the veterinarian and veterinarian technician perform daily tasks.
 Some duties the veterinary assistants perform are: assisting with handling of animals, feeding and exercising animals, kennel work cleaning and setting up equipment, administrative office skills and billing, collect laboratory specimens and aid in the analysis process, assist in performing surgical preparations, assist with radiology and dental prophylaxes.